 Quick commerce in Paris

-Quick commerce (express delivery of groceries in less than 30 minutes) burst onto the Paris scene in early 2021.
-Advertising campaigns and massive promos have followed one another since then, as well as twists and turns within the sector: Cajoo's takeover by Flink, restructuring and layoffs at Gorillas, Kol and Yango Deli's closure, etc. Meal delivery companies have also diversified into this new niche (Frichti, UberEats, Deliveroo).
-To measure the extent of the phenomenon and its long-term potential, Episto, a specialist in social network studies, surveyed more than 1,000 Parisians* to find out their opinions and uses of these new services.
+Quick commerce (express grocery delivery, in under 30 minutes) burst onto the scene in Paris in early 2021.
+Since then, massive advertising and promotional campaigns have followed, along with numerous developments within the sector: Cajoo's acquisition by Flink, restructuring and layoffs at Gorillas, the closure of Kol and Yango Deli, etc. Meal delivery players have also diversified to invest in this new niche (Frichti, UberEats, Deliveroo).
+To measure the extent of the phenomenon and its long-term potential, Episto, a specialist in social media studies, surveyed over 1000 Parisians* to understand their opinion and usage of these new services.

 In-store shopping is still widely preferred

-88% of Parisians say they do their daily shopping in stores, 84% of them at least once a week; a trend that could be explained by the high density of supermarkets in Paris and their wide range of hours.
-Other shopping methods are far behind: 1 in 5 Parisians regularly have their products delivered to their home via traditional stores (Carrefour, Leclerc, Monoprix, etc.) and only 1 in 10 via express delivery.
+88% of Parisians report doing their daily grocery shopping in-store, with 84% doing so at least once a week; a trend that could be explained by the high density of supermarkets in Paris and their extensive operating hours.
+Other shopping methods, however, lag far behind: 1 in 5 Parisians regularly gets home delivery via traditional retailers (Carrefour, Leclerc, Monoprix, etc.) and only 1 in 10 via express delivery.

-While traditional retailers seem to be winning the battle on delivery for the moment, quick commerce players can nevertheless count on the assiduity of their users, who order more regularly: 40% order at least once a week, compared to 22% of users of traditional home deliveries."
+While traditional retailers currently appear to dominate the delivery market, quick commerce players can nonetheless rely on the loyalty of their users, who order more regularly: 40% order at least once a week, compared to 22% of traditional home delivery users.

 Quick commerce also seems to have created a whole new way of shopping as 2/3 of its followers do not use home delivery by traditional retailers.
 It remains to be seen whether the concept will gain new market shares in the coming months.
 Even if it benefits from a strong awareness (85%), the service has been tested only once by 19% of Parisians.